The Early Years

 1918: After Samuel Clarke completed his apprenticeship with John Hanna & Co.
 Funeral Directors & Building Contractors, he founded his own business in Greenwell Street, Newtownards.

 1920’s: The young entrepreneur worked hard to develop his small business.
 He excelled at everything he turned his hand to and bought horses, stabling them in Greenwell Street.

 1925: After meeting local girl, Minnie, they got married and she joined the business doing the book–keeping.
 Samuel built a house for him and his new wife in Upper Greenwell Street (beside where the shops are today).

-1926: The happy couple were overjoyed when a son, John, was born.
+1926: The couple were delighted when son, John, was born.

 1929: Samuel took a radical step and bought a motorised hearse.
 This ‘modern contraption’ was the talk of the town as it was a first for Newtownards!